 The focus on the new anti-corruption Three/Five Antis Campaigns also resulted in a drop in executions.[xxix]
 While its methods continued to cause social and economic chaos, it did not contain the same kind of systems of mass killing such as land reform’s work crews and the Campaign to Suppress Counter-revolutionaries’ killing quotas.
 Mao was more concerned, as always, with class struggle, and the Anti Campaign not only pushed the capitalists out of the country, but also allowed the state to assume control of their wealth and enterprises.[xxx]

 In the years after the most intense campaigns of the War of Liberation, he worked to push agricultural collectivization via the Socialist High Tide campaign, improve the Party via the Hundred Flowers Campaign, and persecute critique via the Anti-Rightist Campaign.
 While persecution continued, Mao and the Party seemed content to simply push dissenters into labor camps rather than engage in the kind of mass killing that characterized the beginnings of the War of Liberation.

-This is one of our rare cases where the violence was carried out as planed, but which is not coded as ‘normalization,’ because the regime in power at the beginning of the period of atrocities was not the same as the one in power at the ending.
+This is one of our rare cases where the violence was carried out as planned, but where the primary perpetrator began the atrocity period as a non-state actor, but continued to commit atrocities after it had gained power.
 The primary cause of ending was that the Communist regime deemed it had sufficiently established control and implemented policies to decrease violence thereafter.
 We also code for popular violence, to account for the involvement of average Chinese villagers in the perpetration of violence at certain phases.